Input

 Most developers need a formatter when reading API responses.
 You send a request through Postman or curl, and the SOAP or REST response comes back as a single compressed line.
 Pasting it here makes nested elements and attributes visible immediately.
 For pulling out specific values, use the XPath tool.

 Config files like pom.xml, web.config, or AndroidManifest.xml often have nested structures.
 Formatting them here gives you a consistent layout for pull requests or reviews.
+AI assistants like Microsoft Copilot can help generate XML schemas or templates, which you can format here before using.
 If you need to convert to JSON for modern APIs, use XML to JSON.

 RSS and Atom feeds are XML.
 If your feed validator fails or a reader can't parse your feed, formatting here helps you spot the exact error.
 Running it through the XML Validator first can catch issues before anyone else sees them.